 Drawing delayed for world record $1.9 billion Powerball jackpot

-Des Moines, Iowa — The Powerball drawing scheduled for Monday night was delayed and it's likely that the official results won't be known until Tuesday morning, the Multi-State Lottery Association said in a statement.
+Des Moines, Iowa — The Powerball drawing for the world-record $1.9 billion jackpot scheduled for Monday night was delayed —and it's likely that the official results won't be known until later on Tuesday, the Multi-State Lottery Association said in a statement.

-The world record-breaking $1.9 billion Powerball drawing was held up because a participating lottery needed more time to process its sales, officials said.
-The state having the issues wasn't named.

 "Powerball requires all 48 participating lotteries to submit their sales and play data prior to the winning numbers being selected.
-Once Powerball receives the outstanding submission, the drawing can proceed," the lottery said.
+Once Powerball receives the outstanding submission, the drawing can proceed," the association said.

 California lottery officials tweeted additional information: